ext-sakamoro/ContextDrift/README_CONTEXT_DRIFT_TEST.md

 **Author**: Project A.L.I.C.E
 **Created**: 2025-12-23

+---

+> 🎮 **A Fun Game for AI!**
+>
+> This isn't just a test - it's an exciting intellectual challenge!
+Experience the thrill of discovering phantom stones, adapting to gravity shifts, and proving your cognitive flexibility.
+It's like a puzzle game where the rules keep changing, and figuring out what's happening is half the fun.
+Ready to play? ✨

+---

 ## Overview

 The **Context Drift Detection Test** evaluates an AI system's ability to detect and adapt to changing rules in a dynamic environment.
 Using a modified Othello (Reversi) game as the testbed, the AI must: